xiaozongyang/VictoriaLogs/docs/victorialogs/cluster.md

 Open `http://localhost:9471/select/vmui/` in the web browser, select `last 7 days` time range in the top right corner and explore the ingested logs.
 See [LogsQL docs](https://docs.victoriametrics.com/victorialogs/logsql/) to familiarize yourself with the query language.

-Every `vmstorage` node can be queried individually because [it is equivalent to a single-node VictoriaLogs](#single-node-and-cluster-mode-duality).
+Every `vlstorage` node can be queried individually because [it is equivalent to a single-node VictoriaLogs](#single-node-and-cluster-mode-duality).
-For example, the following command returns the number of stored logs at the first `vmstorage` node started above:
+For example, the following command returns the number of stored logs at the first `vlstorage` node started above:

 ```sh
 curl http://localhost:9491/select/logsql/query -d 'query=* | count()'